KKeySimon/BostonBusEquity/README.md

 ### Note/Caveat: Binary-Pair Skew

-Because we compared only the top few categories—often one “yes” vs. its complementary “no”—our percent-point changes can appear exaggerated.
-In reality, a large swing in a binary pair (e.g. “Low-income: Yes” vs. “Low-income: No”) will force the complementary category to move equally in the opposite direction.
-Readers should bear this in mind when interpreting large changes in these category measures.
+Because we compared only the top few categories—often one “yes” vs. its complementary “no”—our percent-point changes can appear slightly exaggerated in the above graphs.
+In reality, a large change in a binary pair like this (e.g. “Low-income: Yes” vs. “Low-income: No”) will force the complementary category to move equally in the opposite direction.

 ### Summary of Findings